CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 Picture

-the *Orient To Face* button will allow you to click on a face of the print and the program will lay it flat against the print bed such that the arrow that appears will point straight down into the bed.
+The *Orient To Face* button will allow you to click on a face of the print and the program will lay it flat against the print bed such that the arrow that appears will point straight down into the bed.

 Picture

-You can also edit it's rotation more precicely by clicking the arrows next to *Orient X*, *Orient Y*, and *Orient Z* to rotate it around those axis.
+You can also edit its rotation more precisely by clicking the arrows next to *Orient X*, *Orient Y*, and *Orient Z* to rotate it around those axes.

 Picture

-There also is a handfull of options labeled *Orient To Bounding Box*.
+There also is a handful of options labeled *Orient To Bounding Box*.
 This will lay the face of the rectangular box around the object flat against the bed.

 Image